Mat124/yr2-complete-notes/cs241_CN.md

 # Transport Layer

-All transport layer protocols offer some basic services:
+All transport layer protocols offer some basic services to provide communication between processes running on different hosts:

-- packetisation, addressing, sequencing, error correcting bits
+**Send side:** break data to be sent into segments (packets), add header with port data, pass onto network layer.

+**Receive side:** reassemble segments (packets) into messages, pass to application layer

 There are two main transport layer protocols used in the internet: Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).

 ## TCP

 TCP provides reliable and in-order data transfer (lost packets are resent and packets are reordered) and is connection oriented - setup is required between the client and server before they can start transferring data.
+TCP provides flow control, matching the sender speed to the reading speed to stop receiving buffer overflows.
+Congestion control also limits the sending rate according to the perceived network congestion to prevent overwhelming the network and packet loss.

 ![TCP handshake diagram](TCP_handshake_diagram.png)

+### Flow Control

+### Congestion Control

+### Reliability

+TCP enhances the unreliable network layer service into a reliable transport layer service.

+Unreliability in the network layer comes from:

+- **bit errors:** bits get flipped due to random electrical noise
+- **packet loss:** packets are lost due to buffer overflow at routers/receiver

+Mechanisms to create reliability in TCP:

+- **Checksums:** used to detect bit errors, includes the sum of all 16-bit words in the header - bit error has occurred if this sum is not the same.
+- **ACKs:** used to indicate that a packet has been correctly received at the receiver.
+- **Timeout mechanism:** Sender considers a packet lost if an ACK is not received within a timeout interval.
+- **Retransmissions:** resend lost/corrupted packets, can be done using Automatic Repeat Request (ARQ).
+- **Sequence number:** used to detect/identify duplicates at the receiver and identify which packets need resending.

 ### TCP Socket Programming